 Epoch and Time

-Sui has two ways of accessing the current time: Epoch and Time.
-The former represents operational periods in the system and changed roughly every 24 hours.
-The latter represents the current time in milliseconds since the Unix Epoch.
+Sui has two ways of accessing the current time: the epoch and the Clock object.
+The former represents operational periods in the system and changes roughly every 24 hours.
+The latter gives the current time in milliseconds since the Unix Epoch.
 Both can be accessed freely in the program.

 Epoch

 Epochs are used to separate the system into operational periods.
-During an epoch the validator set is fixed, however, at the epoch boundary, the validator set can be changed.
-Epochs play a crucial role in the consensus algorithm and are used to determine the current validator set.
-They are also used as measurement in the staking mechanism.
+During an epoch the validator set is fixed; at the epoch boundary, it can change.
+Epochs play a crucial role in the consensus algorithm and are used as a unit of measurement in the staking mechanism.

 public fun current_epoch(ctx: &TxContext) {